 Undoubtedly, there are clever people in the world, who have plenty of time on their hands, and a capacity for taking pains, who can make ices in small quantities by simply putting the material to be frozen into a canister, surrounding this with ice and salt, then turning it about and stirring it from time to time until it is frozen.

-The refrigerating process took a long time, and the operators were stiff with cold before it was ready, but the milk when it did freeze was most delightful, and was considered a dainty most suitable for the season.
+The refrigerating process took a long time, and the operators were stiff with cold before it was ready, but the milk when it did freeze was most delightful and was considered a dainty most suitable for the season.

-Here's how you can simulate the old fashioned rolling can method described in the 1891 article (above) to make ice cream indoors at any time of the year:
+Here's how you can simulate the old fashioned rolling can method described in the 1891 article (above) to make ice cream indoors at any time of the year.

-Fill about 3/4 of the space between the two cans with a mixture of 2/3 ice or snow and 1/3 crushed rock salt (water softener salt or ordinary table salt can be used in a pinch), then tightly seal the larger can.
+2. Fill about 3/4 of the space between the two cans with a mixture of 2/3 ice or snow and 1/3 crushed rock salt (water softener salt or ordinary table salt can be used in a pinch), then tightly seal the larger can.

-Now place the can on its side on the floor or ground and roll it back and forth for 10 to 15 minutes.
-Then, open the large can over a sink, take the small can out, and after wiping all the salt and water off, open it and stir the semi-frozen mixture.
+4. Next, open the large can over a sink, take the small can out, and after wiping all the salt and water off, open it and stir the semi-frozen mixture.

-Like the young girl in the anecdote above, you might also decide that "life is short" before attempting this again, but the traditional coffee can ice cream recipe is always fun to try — once.
+Like the young girl in the 1891 anecdote above, you might also decide that "life is short" before attempting this again, but kids always find it fun to try.

-The coffee can ice cream recipe is terrific for use as a class show-and-tell, or for a student science project, and like the similar ice cream in a bag recipe, it can provide a fun activity for people of
+The coffee can ice cream recipe is terrific for use as a class show-and-tell, or for a student science project.

+Similar to the ice cream in a bag recipe, it can provide a fun activity for people of all ages.
 Why not try it?
 The results really do taste delicious.